AbhishekPednekar84/personal-blog-site/content/datetime.md

 ### `strptime`

-The `strftime()` method converts a `string` to a `datetime` object.
+The `strptime()` method converts a `string` to a `datetime` object.
 This method also accepts format codes.
 The codes should match the string being converted.

 ```
 >>> dt_str = "03/30/2020"